elb0/elb0.github.io/_posts/2018-08-30-phd-soundtrack.md

 <iframe src="https://open.spotify.com/embed/track/5nHRIKsXDwUpse9gzrAxLR" width="300" height="80" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>

-This goes well with the previous song in some ways.
-The link is kinda tenuous, but it's a song I've always enjoyed.
-But I think I do give a f*** about an Oxford comma...
+This goes well with the previous song.
+Well, maybe  the link is kinda tenuous, but it's a song I've always enjoyed.
+And I think I do give a f*** about an Oxford comma...

 [Full lyrics here.](https://genius.com/Vampire-weekend-oxford-comma-lyrics)